DavidPal/whitespace-format/README.md

 exit code.
 The command prints list of any changes that need to be made to each file.
-The command can be used as a validation step before checking the source files into a version control system (e.g. as a pre-commit or a pre-submit check), or as a step in the test or in the build process.
+The command can be used as a validation step before checking the source files into a version control system (e.g. as a pre-commit or a pre-submit check), or as a test running before the code is merged into the main branch.

 ### Options